shibopriyo5/Wanderlust-Project/README.md

 ## Demo

-> _**Note:** This is a learning project and does not offer live bookings or process real transactions._       Users are solely responsible for the content they submit, including locations and reviews.The platform does not verify user-submitted data.
+> _**Note:** This is a learning project and does not offer live bookings or process real transactions._       Users are solely responsible for the content they submit, including locations and reviews. user-submitted data is not verified in this Project .

 - **Try Locally**: [Setup instructions below](#setup--installation)